-The Company has control over Taoyuan International Airport Service, Taiwan Airport Service and Global Sky Express despite its ownership of less than 50% and for the other subsidiaries the Company had control and more than 50% of their voting shares.
-The above financial information of the subsidiaries for the years ended December 31, 2021 and 2020 was reported according to financial statements that were audited by independent auditors.
+The Company has control over Taoyuan International Airport Service, Taiwan Airport Service and Global Sky Express despite its ownership of less than 50%, and owns more than 50% of voting shares in other subsidiaries.
+The above financial information of the subsidiaries for the years ended December 31, 2022 and 2021 was reported according to financial statements that were audited by independent auditors.